Frequently Asked Questions

 - Work may take place from 7 am to 7 pm, which is allowable per City ordinance, with most construction activities only requiring 8-10 hours per day.

-- Weekend and evening construction is not allowed.
+- Weekend and evening construction is not allowed without specific approval.
 However, exceptions may be needed for certain activities, such as concrete pours.
-City approval and notice to the surrounding community would be required for this.
+City approval and notice to the surrounding community would be required for weekend work.

 How will you prevent noise from negatively impacting the health and quality of life of the nearby residents?
 How will noise be monitored?
 Who will enforce this?